Not on display

 - Presented by F. Howard through the National Loan Exhibitions Committee 1914

-Pavlova returned to London with Diaghilev's company in October 1911 and sittings began for a second composition.
-This time Lavery chose to paint the ballerina as the dying swan from Swan Lake, which was the most famous piece in Pavlova's repertoire.
-The dancer left London for a provincial tour in November 1911, and so the picture was completed using his wife, Hazel Lavery, as the model, dressed in Pavlova's costume.
+Pavlova returned to London with Diaghilev’s company in October 1911 and sittings began for a second composition.
+This time Lavery chose to paint the ballerina performing The Dying Swan, a dance created for Pavlova by the choreographer Mikhail Fokine in 1906 to the music of the composer Camille Saint Saëns.
+The dancer left London for a provincial tour in November 1911, and so the picture was completed using his wife, Hazel Lavery, as the model, dressed in Pavlova’s costume.
 Although there were clear differences between the two women, Lavery believed that, in stage makeup, Hazel could easily pass for the dancer.
 However, to assist with the portrait, he used two head studies of Pavlova as aides mémoires.
-Despite this, Pavlova's husband, Victor Dandre, did not consider La Mort du Cygne a good likeness and much preferred the Bacchante.
+Despite this, Pavlova’s husband, Victor Dandre, did not consider La Mort du Cygne a good likeness and much preferred the Bacchante.

-Neither the ballerina's pose nor the setting is taken from the ballet, but Lavery has aimed in the picture to express the poignant death of a beautiful creature.
+Lavery has aimed in the picture to express the poignant death of a beautiful creature.
 The ballerina sinks to the floor, the light dancing off her creamy white costume and pink satin pumps.
-The vast expanse of the Swan Lake traces a graceful parabola behind her and, in contrast to the earlier Bacchante, it is a quiet and contemplative scene.
+The vast expanse behind her, which appears to be the pool of a fountain, creates a quiet and contemplative scene, in contrast to the earlier Bacchante.
 The picture was exhibited at the Royal Academy in 1912 and received a lukewarm response.
-One critic described the work as 'daring' and 'unbeautiful' (quoted in McConkey 1993, p.119) Comparisons were inevitably drawn with the work of Degas, although a more important influence is Whistler, from whom Lavery derived his creamy brushstrokes and fluid handling of paint.
+One critic described the work as ‘daring’ and ‘unbeautiful’ (quoted in McConkey 1993, p.119).
+Comparisons were inevitably drawn with the work of Degas, although a more important influence is Whistler, from whom Lavery derived his creamy brushstrokes and fluid handling of paint.

 John Lavery, The Life of a Painter, London 1940, pp.170–4.